 Considering most water has a pH of 7, it’s excessively alkaline for optimizing skin pH.

 A more optimal cutaneous pH can be supported by simply not using alkaline water.
-Most common skincare products, including soaps, cleansers, masks, moisturizers, and over-the-counter topical medications have a pH of 5.5 and higher, which can make the skin more prone to infections and premature aging.
+Most common skincare products, including soaps, cleansers, masks, moisturizers, and over-the-counter topical medications have a pH of 5.5 and higher, which can make the skin more prone to infections and premature ageing.

 Less is More

 These days holistic-minded individuals attitude to topical skincare is that less is more.
-People will sometimes minimize their skincare routine to reduce exposure to toxic skincare ingredients, so they resort to simplifying their skincare to water, bars of soap, and natural oils such as coconut oil.
+People will sometimes minimize their skincare routine to reduce exposure to toxic skin care ingredients, so they resort to simplifying their skincare to water, bars of soap, and natural oils such as coconut oil.

 Unfortunately, this approach does not actually promote an optimal skin microbiome.
 It certainly helps reduce exposure to known endocrine disruptors such as parabens and di-ethyl phthalate (found in fragrance), but it doesn’t support the mild acidity of the skin, which, in turn, supports the skin microbiome.